-Location210 Lilly Hall
+Location208 Lilly Hall

-Heidi Radtke maintains an active career as a saxophonist and pedagogue.
-She is the Instructor of Saxophone at Butler University, teaches applied saxophone and chamber music for the Carmel-Clay School district, and is a sought after private teacher in the Indianapolis area.
+Dr. Heidi Radtke maintains an active career as a saxophonist and pedagogue.
+She is the Visiting Instructor of Saxophone at Butler University, teaches applied saxophone and chamber music for the Carmel-Clay School district, and is a sought after private teacher in the Indianapolis area.

-An avid chamber musician, Heidi performs with fellow saxophonist Henning Schröder as part of the Hiding Duo and frequently collaborates with Classical Music Indy.
-As a solo artist, she has performed with the Indianapolis Symphony Orchestra, the Indianapolis Chamber Orchestra, Lafayette Symphony Orchestra, and the Columbus Indiana Philharmonic.
-Most recently, Heidi gave the Indiana premiere performance of Stacy Garrop's Saxophone Concerto Quicksilver with the Butler University Wind Ensemble.
+Since arriving in Indianapolis, Heidi has performed with the Indianapolis Symphony Orchestra, the Indianapolis Chamber Orchestra, Lafayette Symphony Orchestra, and the Columbus Indiana Philharmonic.
+Most recently, Heidi gave the Indiana premiere performance of Stacy Garrop's Saxophone Concerto Quicksilver with the Butler University Wind Ensemble under the direction of Michael Colburn.
 She has been featured at regional and national conferences of the North American Saxophone Alliance, the Indiana State Contemporary Music Festival, and the Annual Festival of New Music at Ball State University.
 She was featured at the 2015 SEAMUS Electro-Acoustic Music Conference and presented two performances at the 2015 World Saxophone Congress in Strasbourg, France.

 Heidi Radtke is a Vandoren Regional Artist.